Mike White (journalist): Wrongful convictions in New Zealand

+Other high profile cases

+Scott Watson

 White covered the Ben Smart and Olivia Hope/Scott Watson case as a reporter on the Marlborough Express from 1998; he revisited the case for North & South in December 2007.
 In 2014 Scott Watson invited White to interview him in prison, having maintained his innocence for 18 years.
 The Department of Corrections sought to prevent that meeting.
 It took more than a year and a hearing in the High Court to overturn that decision.
-White described the widely reported verdict as a "win for journalism."
+White described the widely reported verdict as a "win for journalism".

-"The judge has realised that journalists have a special role in investigating cases of potential miscarriage of justice and has enforced that role.
-In certain circumstances, journalists do have a responsibility to investigate these cases and the best way to do that is by talking to the people who have been convicted and imprisoned."

 White's story on the interview with Watson in Rolleston Prison was published in North & South in December 2015.
 In November 2016, after again taking the Corrections Department to the High Court, he covered the first meeting between Scott Watson and Olivia's father, Gerald Hope, also held in Rolleston Prison.